13th February, 2025

-It might seem as though if you have all the right procedures in place, and the right systems and controls, that you have removed the risks.
+It might seem that if you have all the right procedures in place, and the right systems and controls, you have removed the risks.
 But can risk ever be zero?
 Even the most highly trained and skilled members of your team can make mistakes.
 You can too.
-Anyone can.
-And these mistakes can lead to dangerous situations and serious accidents.
+Anyone can have an off day, have other things on their mind, or feel rushed and under pressure.

 Analysis of accidents and incidents shows that human failure contributes to almost all accidents and exposures to substances hazardous to health.
 Many major accidents e.g. Texas City, Piper Alpha, Chernobyl, were initiated by human failure.

-But these events are not caused by people being reckless or wanting to cause harm.
-Risks are often taken by people trying to do the right thing, or forgetting to do the right thing, or not knowing what the right thing is.
+Risks are usually taken by people trying to do the right thing, forgetting to do the right thing, or not knowing what the right thing is.

-A human failure can be a lapse, like forgetting to press a button, or a slip, like pressing the wrong button.
-Or it could be a mistake, like pressing the wrong button but thinking it was the right button.
-Or a violation, pressing the wrong button on purpose.
-Of course, human failures don't always involve buttons, but the above examples should help you know the difference between:
+A human failure can be a lapse (like forgetting to press a button), a slip (like pressing the wrong button), a mistake (like pressing the wrong button but thinking it was the right button), or a violation (pressing the wrong button on purpose).

-No one intends to slip, and the same goes for human failure slip.
-You might not be paying attention or be distracted, and pull the wrong lever, turn something up instead of down or read the wrong display.
 This type of health and safety risk is more likely to happen if a job is very repetitive or familiar.
 It's human nature to get complacent, particularly if you do the same thing often enough, you stop giving it your full attention.

-People don't slip on purpose.
-And in fact, slips can happen to highly skilled and experienced people.
-Human failure slips happen because a person is not paying full attention, or they are so used to doing something that its second nature and they stopped double-checking their actions.
+Human failure slips happen because a person is not paying full attention, or they are so used to doing something that it's second nature, and they stop double-checking their actions.

 Stop slips (or catch them early) with:

 Lapses are similar to slips in that the action taken is not intended.
 But where a slip is usually doing the wrong thing, a lapse is more, forgetting to do the right thing.
-Like missing a crucial step in a work procedure, or forgetting to put a guard back on a machine before using it, or not checking your mirrors before reversing.
+Like missing a crucial step in a work procedure, forgetting to put a guard back on a machine before using it, or not checking your mirrors before reversing.

 Stop lapses (or catch them early) with:

 So why do people make mistakes?
-Well, there are two types of mistake, rule-based and knowledge-based.
+Well, there are two types of mistakes, rule-based and knowledge-based.
 A rule-based mistake is when a rule is remembered or applied incorrectly.
-And a knowledge-based mistake is when a mistake is made trying to handle a new or unusual situation where there are no rules or procedures to follow.
-For example, operating a new and more powerful machine in the same way as the old one.
-Or using the same excavation techniques in different ground conditions.
-Or trying to fix a problem without being trained or experienced to do so.
-With mistakes, the person isn't trying to take risks, they are trying to do the right thing.
+A knowledge-based mistake is when a mistake is made trying to handle a new or unusual situation where there are no rules or procedures to follow.

 Prevent mistakes by:

-Violations are like mistakes in that you are doing the wrong thing, but unlike mistakes, you know you are doing the wrong thing.
-You are breaking the rules.
 It might seem like this type of human error is an easy one to blame the person doing it, but there can be many reasons why violations occur, and usually with good intentions.
 Violations are often done to save time and effort, like taking a shortcut.
 But this might be because of pressures to meet a deadline or deal with an emergency, or because that's what everyone else is doing.

 Prevent violations by:

-Everyone is capable of human failure, and people don't often take health and risks at work with bad intentions.
+Everyone is capable of human failure, and people don't often take health and safety risks at work with bad intentions.
 Through growing a positive health and safety culture and environment, human failure and its consequences can be reduced.

 Download the free benefits of safety toolbox talk and get the behavioural safety toolbox talk to raise awareness in your workplace.